OgelGames/powerbanks/README.md

 - **Fully portable** - charge will remain no matter how many times you place and pick it up!
 - **Self-protected** - no need to worry about leaving your powerbank while it's charging your tools, only you can pick it up!
-- **Fast charging** - each version charges faster than its technic battery equivalent.
+- **Fast charging** - each version charges faster than its technic battery equivalent (LV, MV, HV).
 - **Multiple charging slots** - powerbanks can charge more than one tool at once! (except for Mk1)

 ## Usage

 1. Obtain a powerbank (obviously :P).
-2. Charge the powerbank in a technic battery.
+2. Charge the powerbank.

 ![Charging a Powerbank](screenshots/charging.png?raw=true "Charging a Powerbank")